gimpe/kohana-registry/README.md

 kohana-registry
 ===============

-Kohana 3.2 module for simple Dependency Injection.
+Kohana 3.3 module to do Dependency Injection .

 License: